andrasq/node-docs/code-structure.md

   approaches.
 Do yourself a favor, make the code self-envident.
 * write code for the lowest common denominator.
 Would it make sense to someone new to the language?
 New to the libraries used?
 New to programming?
-- take care when naming functions and variables
+- take time to choose good names for functions and variables
-- try to avoid introducing unnecessary variables and functions, they can add to the mental burden
+- minimize clutter: avoid unnecessary variables and functions, they just add to the mental burden
-- choose the right function size, neither too large to comprehend nor too small to lose the forest
+- right-size functions: neither too large to comprehend nor too small to lose the forest
 - try to make code obvious in both function and intent
 - use comments to explain code that is not obvious.
 Most functions will not need comments, but some functions will have 3x as many comment lines as code.
 This is normal.

-- stay in keeping with the existing style
+- avoid style over substance
-- do not jump after each new fad

 ## Avoid Disruption.
 Respect existing code.
 * Don't rip into the code, make your changes fit alongside.
+- stay in keeping with the current style
+- do not jump after every latest fad, code is not a fashion show
 - do not introduce unnecessary diffs
-- avoid style over substance changes

 ## Avoid Entanglements.
 Decouple functionality.
 - isolate functionality into modules (classes)